Ildefonsus: De perpetua virginitate Mariae

+De viris illustribus

 Ildefonsus' De viris illustribus is a continuation, in thirteen parts, of a work of Isidore bearing the same name.
 The book contains no biblical quotations, but expands the biographies of famous writers to include illustrious leaders in the church and government, including Isidore himself (though Ildefonsus appears ignorant of Braulio of Zaragoza's better biography of Isidore).
 Ildefonsus' edition emphasised the monastic backgrounds of Toledo's earlier bishops (adding seven biographies).
 Nonetheless, modern editors note his pastoral concern and emphasis on praedicatio (preaching).
 Ildefonsus' continuation became an important historical source concerning Toledo during the 6th and 7th centuries.
 Ildefonsus also prepared an anthology of Isidore's works, excluding the Epistula ad Leudefredum.

+De cognitione baptismi

 In his De cognitione baptismi, Ildefonsus explained the biblical origins of the sacrament, as well as Hispanic baptismal practices and important prayers.
 The work relied on Augustine's narrative concerning the psalms, as well as Gregory the Great's moral teachings, and Isidore's Etymologies.
 With respect to the latter, Ildefonsus dared to disagree with Isidore concerning Masses for the dead who had not had their last rites.
 Julian of Toledo in his Prognosticum followed Ildefonsus in arguing that such could still be effective.
 Ildefonsus also wrote De progressu spiritualis deserti elaborating on the same themes, analogizing baptism as a personal equivalent to the Israelites crossing the Red Sea, and the beginning of a personal spiritual journey.

+Minor writings

 Several of Ildefonsus's letters to Quiricus of Barcelona survive.
 Julian of Toledo in the Elogium Ildefonsi mentions two lost works by Ildefonsus: Liber Prosopopoeia Imbecillitatis Propriae and Opusculum de proprietate personarum Patris, et Filii et Spiritus Sancti.
 The former treatise (on his own imbecility) was probably a confessional monologue or dialogue, and Valerius of Bierzo may have used it as a model.
 The latter deals with monothelitism, a heresy of the time.

 His work Libellus de Corona Virginis has recently (2021) been translated by Robert Nixon OSB and published as Crown of the Virgin: An Ancient Meditation on Mary's Beauty, Virtue, and Sanctity by Catholic publisher TAN Books.